dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     INPUT_DIR = /my/files
     INPUT_TEMPLATE = filename_AAA.nc, filename_BBB.nc

-Lists of templates can be used with :ref:`multiple-files-wildcard <wildcards>`.
+Lists of templates can be used with :ref:`wildcards <multiple-files-wildcard>`.
 The following configuration will find all 4 files in /my/files::

     INPUT_DIR = /my/files